line/conditional/README.md

 assert(condition.matches(ctx) == true)
 ```

-And it also supports [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html), so you can easily make more high-performance conditional expressions:
+And it also supports [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html), so you can make more high-performance conditional expressions:
 ```kotlin
 val a: CoroutineCondition = coroutineCondition { ctx -> true }
 val b: CoroutineCondition = coroutineCondition { true }